 Dr Seuss Was Racist?
-These Political Cartoons He Drew Say Yes!
+These Political Cartoons He Drew Say Yes

-Dr Seuss, born Theodor Seuss Geisel, would have been 113 years old today.
-Born March 2 1904, the beloved children’s book author wrote over 50 books.
-His best known titles include One Fish, Two Fish, Red Fish, Blue Fish, How the Grinch Stole Christmas!, The Cat In The Hat, and Oh The Places You’ll Go among others.
+Dr. Seuss, born Theodor Seuss Geisel, would have been 113 years old today.
+Born March 2, 1904, the beloved children’s book author wrote over 50 books.
+His best-known titles include One Fish, Two Fish, Red Fish, Blue Fish, How the Grinch Stole Christmas!, The Cat In The Hat, and Oh The Places You’ll Go, among others.

-What’s less known about Dr Seuss is that he drew political cartoons and some of them were disturbingly racist.
+What’s less known about Dr. Seuss is that he drew political cartoons, and some of them were disturbingly racist.

 C'mon guys, do a reverse image search, Dr. Seuss also did racist war propaganda. pic.twitter.com/el9M773KfK